Nyirate/API3/README.md

 # API1
 by Emma NYIRATE

 # Project Description

-This week project is about implementing skills we learnt in this week,in my project the user will be required to sign in if he/she has an account and to sign up if not,the data will be kept in the firebase
+This week project is about implementing skills we learnt in this week,in my project the user will be required to sign in if he/she has an account and to sign up if not,the data will be kept in the firebase.

 # Setup/Installation Requirements